BRICS expansion still work in progress: EAM Jaishankar | Law-Order

 ''For China, we welcome the intention of those countries to join the BRICS, and we expect more countries to join our BRICS family,” he said.

-The BRICS countries are inclusive, pursue the road of opening up and win-win cooperation, Zhaoxu said.
+The BRICS countries are inclusive, and pursue the road of opening up and win-win cooperation, Ma said.

-"This is in very sharp contrast to some countries' small circle.
-I believe the enlargement of the BRICS will be beneficial to the BRICS countries; beneficial to developing countries; and will increase the representation and influence of this mechanism.

-''And to garner bigger power of the BRICS to serve the interests of developing countries and emerging economies as well as the international development cause," Zhaoxu added.

 South African Minister of International Relations and Cooperation Naledi Pandor, who hosted the meeting, said the meeting had concluded that there was not yet a “useful document” on the matter which they could submit to their principals.